top of page

 Teach/Equip

-3. Emphasize every believer’s biblical responsibility and privilege to evangelize, and teach evangelism as the norm of the Christian experience.
+3. Emphasize every believer’s biblical responsibility and privilege to evangelize and teach evangelism as the norm of the Christian experience.

-4. Teach on the role and ministry of the evangelist (e.g., Acts 21:8; Ephesians 4:11-16; 2 Timothy 4:5).
+4. Teach the role and ministry of the evangelist (e.g., Acts 21:8; Ephesians 4:11-16; 2 Timothy 4:5).

-8. Periodically provide the congregation with tools for reaching unbelievers with the gospel such as tracts, your recorded sermons, online gospel presentations, blogs, etc. [1]
+8. Periodically provide the congregation with tools for reaching unbelievers with the gospel, such as tracts, your recorded sermons, online gospel presentations, blogs, etc. [1]

 Model and Publicize